 Sea Turtle Education & Care at the South Carolina Aquarium

 If you are interested in learning more about the species, we recommend visiting the SC Aquarium located in downtown Charleston.
-They offer guests of Akers Ellis a discount if they use the promo code 152 while checking out online.
-How great is that?
+They offer Akers Ellis guests a 15% discount if tickets are purchased online.
+Click here for the current promo code and redemption details.

 Help Protect Sea Turtles on Kiawah Island

 Do your part to keep these incredible creatures safe!
 While visiting Kiawah Island, please remember that anyone can help the sea turtles nests and hatchlings by following these rules.

 - Do not disturb nesting sea turtles or hatchlings.
 Just observe quietly from a distance.